 The blog is aimed at addon developers - here I will post & discuss Taist news regarding addon development, different tricks, tips and howtos.

-So subscribe if you are interested in addon . . .
+So subscribe if you are . . .